 This tutorial from MacMerc18 shows how to set up a spare Mac as a spam filtering drone.
-The idea is that two Macs check the same IMAP account.
-One (the drone) downloads all the messages and filters them with SpamSieve.
-The other (your main Mac) gets a spam-free inbox.
+The idea is that multiple computers check the same IMAP account.
+One Mac (the drone) downloads all the messages and filters them with SpamSieve.
+The others (your main Mac, your PC at work, your iPhone, etc.) get a spam-free inbox.
 If a spam message gets through to your main Mac, you can drag it to the AddToSpam mailbox to train the drone.
+For any given IMAP account, there should be only only copy of SpamSieve (drone or regular) filtering its mail.